What is the Parent Teachers Friends Association (PTFA)?

 Most of PTFA's raise money through events.
 BHA PTFA events vary but the main ones are; the Summer & Autumn Dinner/Gala's, Prinicpal's Barbeque, ‘Ice Cream Fridays’.
 PTFA’s are always looking for new fundraising ideas and anyone can submit them.
 Donations can also be made without any link to events.

 Funds raised by the PTA are intended to provide ‘extras’ not already provided by the school's main income – often 'fun things' that make learning more interesting and exciting.
 The PTFA committee decides, in tandem with the teachers and Principal, how to spend PTFA funds following requests from the school.
 Common items include computers, playground & school equipment.

 How can I be involved in my PTA?

 There are many different ways you can help with the PTA, whether you have lots of time to offer or not.
 Some of the roles are time-consuming, although also rewarding.
 If you can’t commit to a big job, look out for things you can do less frequently (e.g running a stall at the summer fair, baking for a cake sale) or donating prizes for school competitions, raffles, etc).
 And you can always support PTA events by simply turning up.

 PTFA Chair / Contact

-At BHA we're delighted to have as one of our Governor's Sr Amreena Husain who has vast experience of Governance across a range of schools, as a parent at the school and is well known and active member of the local community working for the benefit of Barnet residents.
-Ms Amreena works with all of our parents, teachers and friends as part of the work of our PTFA (Parents, Teachers & Friends Association).
+At BHA we're delighted to have as one of our Governor's Sr Amreena Husain who has vast experience of Governance across a range of schools, as a parent at the school and is a well known and active member of the local community working for the benefit of Barnet residents.
+Ms. Amreena works with all of our parents, teachers, and friends as part of the work of our PTFA (Parents, Teachers & Friends Association).